 Our newest property, Koʻoloaʻula has been designed to accommodate larger, multi-generational families, meeting a pressing need for many households on Oʻahu.
 This complex of three-story townhouses opened its doors in April 2013.
 Phase II and its 188 apartments are now under construction with its first apartments coming available in April 2016.
 Ko’oloa’ula is comprised of one-, two-, three-, and four-bedroom units along with space for community gatherings.
 With the first phase of the project fully completed, Mutual Housing is now coordinating with partner organizations to establish services and activities at Koʻoloaʻula comparable to those available at our other properties.

-For more information on Koʻoloaʻula – Phase I, please download our ”Koʻoloaʻula Brochure” (pdf).
+For more information on Koʻoloaʻula, please download our “Koʻoloaʻula Brochure” (pdf).

 When apartments are vacated and become available in the future, we will continue to call applicants off of the waitlist.
 Every applicant will go through a screening process for income qualifications and background checks.
 Therefore, there is no guarantee that an applicant will get an apartment.
 It can sometimes require screening many applications before a qualified applicant is found.
 The qualified and approved applicant holding the lowest lottery number shall receive the first available unit for their family size.
 The next lowest lottery number that is qualified will then get the next available apartment.

 Helpful information for applicants on the waitlist:

 - Applicants that change contact phone numbers or addresses must be sure to send in writing the applicant name and new contact information.
 If the applicant cannot be reached by phone or mail, the applicant will be removed from the waitlist.
 Send address changes to: Koʻoloaʻula, 91-1159 Keahumoa Parkway, #801, Honolulu, HI 96706.